FabioLorenzini/Project_1-Finding_Lane_Lines/README.md

 Starting from some sample images, the result will be the overlapping of the higlighted lines on the source images.

-Yellow Source Image               | Yellow Output Image :-------------------------:|:-------------------------:
+White Source Image               | White Output Image :-------------------------:|:-------------------------: